General affine adjunctions, Nullstellens\"atze, and dualities: Varieties of algebras

 shows that $\U(A)$ may be naturally identified (in $\Set$) with the set of homomorphisms $\F(1)\to A$, i.e.\

 In particular, because $\F$ is a left adjoint and therefore preserves all existing colimits,

 i.e.\ $\F(\mu)$ is the coproduct in $\Va$ of $\mu$ copies of $\F(1)$.

-To specialise the general framework of section \ref{sec:weak} to varieties of algebras, we stipulate that\footnote{Notice that this framework is a particular case of that developed in section \ref{syntacticcategories}, obtained by taking as $\mathbb{T}$ the algebraic theory axiomatising the variety $\Va$ and taking $\T$ equal to the full subcategory of of the syntactic category of $\mathbb{T}$, whose objects are powers of the object $\{x. \top\}$.}: \begin{itemize} \item $\T$ is the opposite of the full subcategory of $\Va$ whose objects are the free $\Va$-algebras $\F(\mu)$, as $\mu$ ranges over all cardinals. \item $\S$ is the category $\Set$. \item $\a$ is the $\T$-object $\F{(1)}$. \end{itemize} It remains to provide an instantiation for the functor $\I\colon \T\to \S$.
+With reference to the notation we adopted in the preceding sections, we now assume: \begin{itemize} \item $\T$ is the opposite of the full subcategory of $\Va$ whose objects are the free $\Va$-algebras $\F(\mu)$, as $\mu$ ranges over all cardinals. \item $\S$ is the category $\Set$. \item $\a$ is the $\T$-object $\F{(1)}$. \end{itemize} It remains to provide an instantiation for the functor $\I\colon \T\to \S$.
 To this end notice that any algebra $A$ yields a functor